 Waterway: This garden is surrounded by two canals designated to drain the original marshlands during the construction of Shannon Airport.
 A nearby water source is vital to any natural area supporting plants and animals.

 Log Pile: In natural woodland fallen trees provide a shelter for many insects and fungi species.
 We have created this log pile to recreate that environment and attract local species to move into this habitat.

-Our Sustainability Team has reached out to local primary schools to start a calendar of educational workshops for students to learn more about conservation and biodiversity action.
-The aim of these free workshops is to increase awareness of environmental issues and the importance of local biodiversity, are being held at the Group’s Community Biodiversity Garden at the Shannon Campus.
+Our Sustainability Team has reached out to local primary schools to start a calendar of educational workshops for students to learn more about biodiversity.
+The aim of these workshops, which are being held at the Group’s Rineanna Biodiversity Garden at the Shannon Campus, is to increase awareness of environmental issues and the importance of local biodiversity.
 These workshops will help to empower young people to become more proactive about the steps they can take to enhance the environment around them and reconnect with nature.

 Over 20 sixth class students got their hands mucky as they learned to make garden compost and create a raised bed for planting vegetables in Spring.

 Participants are also given a talk on the purpose of each specific area of the garden, how to identify native trees and the different type of food to attract garden birds.
-The Shannon Airport Group Biodiversity Garden, which was officially opened last May, is home to bee and bug hotels, an earthen bank for hibernating bees, and a log pile to provide shelter for insects' integral to the garden’s environment.
+The Rineanna Biodiversity Garden, which was officially opened in May 2022, is home to bee and bug hotels, an earthen bank for hibernating bees, and a log pile to provide shelter for insects' integral to the garden’s environment.

-If your school would like to take part or for more information on our sustainability initiatives in Shannon please contact our team at email@example.com
+If your school would like to take part or for more information on our sustainability initiatives in The Shannon Airport Group please contact our team at firstname.lastname@example.org